Mystery powder delivered to Eric Idle's Hollywood Hills home

 Emergency crews could be seen carefully carrying a plastic bag out of the home with what appeared to be a piece of paper or an envelope inside.

-It wasn't known whether Idle or Kasevich were home at the time.
+It wasn't known whether Idle or Kosevich were home at the time.

 No further information was immediately available.